Traditional Hand-Forged Ironmongery Range Explainer

 H and HL Hinges

-H and HL hinges are surface-mounted heritage fittings used for cupboard doors, shutters, and full-sized internal doors.
 The H hinge suits smaller joinery, while the HL version includes an additional arm for extra strength.
-Both types are forged in mild steel and finished to match the rest of the range.

 Butterfly Hinges

-Butterfly hinges feature decorative wings that make them ideal for cabinetry, cupboards, and small internal doors.
-Their symmetrical design allows easy alignment and adds visual interest to traditional joinery.
-Hand-forged steel construction ensures lasting performance with an authentic period appearance.
+Butterfly hinges feature decorative wings that make them ideal for cabinetry, cupboards and small internal doors.

 Hand-Forged Nails & Studs

-Hand-forged nails and decorative studs complete the collection, offering a finishing touch for traditional doors and furniture.
-Each piece is shaped individually using age-old blacksmithing methods.
-They can be used for functional fixing or as period detailing to enhance the appearance of timber joinery.
+Hand-forged nails and decorative studs complete the collection, offering finishing detail for traditional doors and furniture.

 Traditional ironmongery connects homes to their past — each piece a small reminder of the craftsmanship that defined British joinery.

-Explore our in-depth guides to traditional hand-forged ironmongery, including fitting advice, finish options, and usage for period homes.
+Explore our in-depth guides to traditional hand-forged ironmongery, including fitting advice, finish options and usage for period homes.

 Comments